CUA50720 Diploma of Graphic Design

 This cluster of units require you to demonstrate the skills and knowledge required to create and manipulate graphics using a combination of creative design skills and technical software proficiency.

 CUADIG519 Investigate technologies for the creation of digital art

 Research visual communication history and theory and explore traditional and digital illustration skills, techniques and methods and apply these to a practical project.

-BSBDES502 Establish, negotiate and refine a design brief
+CUADES412 Interpret and respond to a design brief

 Throughout this unit you will design a magazine cover for ‘Cipher’ Magazine.
 You will create original cover art for this eclectic magazine and design the themed internal pages taking into consideration typography, layout and industry standards.